 The Board is composed of 20 members, ten of whom are ex-officio representatives with no official term length.
 Nine seats are held by members appointed by the Secretary of Commerce from nominations provided by the governors of Alaska, Washington, and Oregon.
 The final seat is appointed by the Secretary of Commerce to represent fishing interests.

 NPRB has defined the North Pacific marine ecosystems in its most recent Science Plan.
 These include the Gulf of Alaska, Bering Sea, Aleutian Islands, Chukchi Sea, Beaufort Sea, and the processes in the North Pacific and Arctic Ocean basins.

 Most of our programs fund international research.
 Only the Graduate Student Awards have funding restrictions only to those applying from U.S. accredited universities or colleges.

 Are NPRB Meetings Open to the Public?

 Our Science and Advisory Panel meetings are not open to the public.
 However, our Board meetings are.
-An on-line agenda is posted a week before each Board meeting that discloses the sessions that are open and closed-door sessions.
+An online agenda is posted a week before each Board meeting that discloses the sessions that are open and closed-door sessions.

 Where Can I find Information about Past Projects?

 NPRB is developing a Project Search tool that compiles research from all our programs.
 Search geographically, keyword, or by research priority.
-Stay tuned as we release more details about this exiting addition to the website.
+Stay tuned as we release more details about this exciting addition to the website.